-- Melt chocolate and peanut butter together.
-Mix well until smooth and combined.
+- Using a microwave, melt chocolate and peanut butter together in thirty second increments until melted and combined.

 - Divide the mixture between eight cupcake liners and place in the freezer for approximately twenty minutes to set.

-- Remove from moulds and serve**, or store in an air tight container in the fridge for later.
+- Remove from the freezer and serve straight away or store in an air tight container in the fridge for up to one week

 Did you make your own Chocolate Crackles?

 Share a photo and tag me on Instagram @feedthatblonde – I absolutely love seeing you recreate my recipes